MihirJayavant/DataMining/README.md

 It contains classes that implemented some data mining algorithms and also steps on how it solved it.
 This library was built for primary reasons:
   - Steps are shown on how it solved the problem
-  - Take input fron user or text file or any other source and solve it
+  - Take input from user or text file or any other source and solve it
-  - It was design to help students in data mining field in solving data mining algos and help them understand how it was done
+  - It was design to help students in data mining field in solving data mining algorithms and help them understand how it was done

 ## Features!